 The dark web has done a good job of making previously unavailable drugs very available.
-It's partly for this reason that, over the past couple of years, LSD has become increasingly popular among 16 to 24-year-olds in the UK.
-Getting hold of acid was generally harder than getting hold of coke or pills, so nobody bothered.
+It's partly for this reason that, over the past couple of years, LSD has become increasingly popular among 16- to 24-year-olds in the UK.
+Getting hold of acid was generally harder than getting hold of coke or ecstasy, so nobody bothered.
 But now anyone can order anything they want, direct to their door.

 That expert is Andy Roberts, author of Albion Dreaming: A Popular History of LSD in Britain.